My first Chin Na technique: finger grabbing

 How to execute the technique

-- With one hand, let’s firmly grab the external part of the opponent’s hand (on the side of the pinky)
+• With one hand, let’s firmly grab the external part of the opponent’s hand (on the side of the pinky, no matter how)

-- Keeping a solid grip, let’s grab a random finger of that opponent’s hand with our other hand
+• Keeping a solid grip, let’s grab a random finger of the opponent’s hand with our other hand (again no matter how until our control is stable)

-- Let’s simply rotate the fingers in a direction that is unnatural (typically backward)
+• Let’s simply bend the opponent’s finger in a direction that is unnatural (typically backward)

-- While performing the technique it is necessary to assume a stable position and to remove our body from the reach of the opposing blows
+• While performing the technique it is necessary to assume a stable stance (read for example The correct position of the rider (Ma Bu)) and position our body in such a way as to be out of reach of the adversary’s possible reactions

-- To make the opponent unable to react, the best thing is to force him (through pain) to assume an unstable position (up to go down to the ground or to tiptoe)
+• To make the opponent unable to react, the best thing is to rapidly force him / her (through pain) to assume an unstable position (up to go down to the ground or to tiptoe)

-A note by Master Kongling – I am not telling too many details because this technique can be applied very easily.
-I want you to test and experiment with different approaches (grabbing from top, bottom, etc.).
-Remember: your Kung Fu is the one born from you, never the one from your instructor (that, is only an example).
+A note by Master Kongling – We are not adding too many details because this (basic) technique can be applied very easily.
+The real goal of this tutorial is to allow to test and experiment with different approaches (grabbing from top, bottom, etc.).
+Remember: Kung Fu is the one born from us, never the one from our instructor (that, is only a reference).

 The key points for a perfect execution

-- We have to choose which phalanx to concentrate the torsion on so as not to disperse the effort
+• We have to voluntarily choose where to concentrate the bending force so as not to disperse the effort

-- If we can effectively put the opponent in an unfavorable position, he will have great difficulty in counterattacking and / or getting free
+• If we can effectively put the opponent in an unfavorable position, he / she will have great difficulty in counterattacking and / or getting free

-- The hand that holds the opponent’s one must not only hold the grip, but instead push in such a way as to increase the force load applied to the phalanx victim of our action
+• Even the hand that holds the opponent’s one must not only hold the grip but instead push in such a way as to increase the force load applied to the phalanx victim of our action; in other words the two hands must “pull” following circular trajectories but as opposed as possible (as if wanting to “tear” a sheet of paper)

 The most common errors

-- Hinder the twisting of the finger with our hand
+• Hinder the full bending of the finger with our hand

 Variants and evolutions

-- When we are more skilled we can perform this finger grabbing Chin Na even leaving the first grab (after having correctly caught the opponent’s finger)
+• When we are more skilled we can perform this finger-grabbing Chin Na even leaving the first grab (after having correctly caught the opponent’s finger); the important to do this it is important to force the adversary toward

-- When we are expert we can perform the technique even entirely with a single hand (directly grabbing the opponent’s finger, we simply have to align the bones of the opponent’s arm, read for example Self-defense: brawl in front of a grocery store, more about this later)
+• When we are experts we can perform the technique even entirely with a single hand (directly grabbing the opponent’s finger, we simply have to align the bones of the opponent’s arm, read for example Self-defense: brawl in front of a grocery store, more about this later)

 Possible applications contexts